Skip to main content

 To obtain the API Keys:

-1. From your Confluent Cloud portal, choose your cluster to be integrated with Orkes Conductor and navigate to Cluster Overview > API Keys.
+1. From the Confluent Cloud portal, choose the cluster to be integrated with Orkes Conductor and navigate to Cluster Overview > API Keys.

 2. Create a new key by clicking Create Key/+Add key and selecting the required access (Global access/Granular access).